-Courage in Leadership Award
+Excellence in Leadership and Philanthropy Award

 Dr. Dan S. Louie Jr. Lifetime Achievement Award

-FCAM Board Member
+FCAM Advisory Council Member

-FCAM Board Member
+FCAM Board Secretary

 The mission of the Chinese American Museum is to foster a deeper understanding of, and appreciation for, America’s diverse heritage by researching, preserving, and sharing the history, rich cultural legacy, and continued contributions of Chinese Americans.